 Chapter 2: DPD’s CX Programme

-Marco Kaiser, the Head of Marketing at DPD Switzerland, begins by discussing their transformative journey from a negative NPS trend to a customer-centric focus.
+Marco Kaiser, the Head of Marketing at DPD Switzerland,their transformative journey from a negative NPS trend to a customer-centric focus.
 Afterwards, he highlights the integration of Survalyzer for efficient feedback collection and analysis.

 Furthermore, he underscores the company’s dedication to understanding feedback origins, setting clear objectives, and focusing on key customer touchpoints.
 Additionally, Marco emphasizes the importance of real-time feedback and champions the use of NPS as a pivotal metric for DPD.